 At the Company's annual meeting of stockholders, which occurred during the second quarter 2007, the stockholders approved the 2007 Performance Incentive Plan (2007 Stock Plan) which authorizes the issuance of stock options, stock appreciation rights, restricted stock, stock bonuses and other forms of awards granted or denominated in the Company's common stock or units of the Company's common stock, as well as cash bonus awards pursuant to the plan.
 Persons eligible to receive awards under the 2007 Stock Plan include officers and employees of the Company and any of the Company's subsidiaries, directors of the Company, and certain consultants and advisors to the Company or any of its subsidiaries.
-The maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2007 Stock Plan is equal to 1,000,000 shares.
-Vesting of the awards under the 2007 Stock Plan is determined at the date of grant by the plan administrator.
-Each award granted under the 2007 Stock Plan fully vests, becomes exercisable and/or payable, as applicable, upon a change in control event.
+The maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2007 Stock Plan is 1,000,000 shares.
+Vesting of the awards under the 2007 Flan is 1,000,000 shares.
+Vesting of the awards under the 2007 Stock Plan fully vests, becomes exercisable and/or payable, as applicable, upon a change in control event.
 However, unless the individual award agreement provides otherwise, with respect to executive and certain other high level officers of the Company, upon occurrence of a change in control, no award will vest unless such officers' employment with the Company is terminated by the Company without cause during the two-year period following such change in control event.
 Each award expires on such date as shall be determined at the date of grant, however, the maximum term of options, SARs and other rights to acquire common stock under the plan is ten years after the initial date of the award, subject to provisions for further deferred payment in certain circumstances.
 The 2007 Stock Plan terminates on April 3, 2017, unless terminated earlier by the Company's board of directors.

-The Company has four other stock based compensation plans with outstanding award grants: the 1996 Stock Option Plan (the 1996 Stock Plan), the 2000 Management Performance Common Stock Option Plan (the 2000 Stock Plan), the 2002 Incentive Stock Option Plan (2002 Stock Plan) and the 2004 Performance Incentive Plan (the 2004 Stock Plan).
+The Company has four other stock-based compensation plans with outstanding award grants: the 1996 Stock Option Plan (the 1996 Stock Plan), the 2000 Management Performance Common Stock Option Plan (the 2000 Stock Plan), the 2002 Incentive Stock Option Plan (2002 Stock Plan) and the 2004 Performance Incentive Plan (the 2004 Stock Plan).
 No further grants can be made under these plans.

-During the twelve weeks ended July 15, 2007, the Company issued approximately 79,000 options to purchase shares of its common stock to eligible employees with a weighted average grant date fair value of \$10.54 per share and a weighted average exercise price of \$41.36 per share.
-For the twenty-eight weeks ended July 15, 2007, the Company issued approximately 582,000 options with a weighted average grant date fair value of \$11.22 per share and a weighted average exercise price of \$39.17 per share.
 During the first quarter of 2007, the Company also granted to its chief executive officer a total of 97,000 shares of non-vested common stock with a weighted average grant date fair value of \$41.54 which vest in installments on the anniversaries of the grants.
-Compensation expense is recognized over the remaining weighted average vesting period which is approximately 1.4 years (approximately 2.0 years for the non-vested common stock granted to the chief executive officer).
+Compensation expense is recognized over the remaining weighted average vesting period which is approximately 1.4 years (approximately 1.8 years for the non-vested common stock granted to the chief executive officer).